jaromirmachi1/major-autorepair/README-ADMIN.md

 ## Overview

-This admin panel allows you to manage your car inventory with Google OAuth authentication.
+This admin panel allows you to manage your car inventory with Supabase authentication.
 Only authorized administrators can access the panel.

 ## Features

-- 🔐 Google OAuth authentication
+- 🔐 Email/password authentication
 - 📊 Dashboard with statistics
 - 🚗 Complete car management (CRUD operations)
 - 📸 Image upload and management